When Do You Apply For College?

 Most colleges have regular decision application deadlines between January and March, so winter is a prime time for submitting the bulk of your college applications.
 Winter is also when many colleges host regular admission and scholarship application interviews.

 Spring of Senior Year

-You’ve done all the hard work and preparation, now it’s decision time, as spring is when most schools notify applicants of their status.
+You’ve done all the hard work and preparation, now it’s decision time, as spring is when most schools notify local and international applicants of their status.
 If accepted, you’ll also receive word of your financial aid package.
 Depending on your financial situation, this is the time that you’d also consider applying for FAFSA to help cover the remaining cost.

 If you were accepted to multiple schools, the ball is now in your court to decide where you want to spend the next four years.
 Once you make the decision, it’s time to submit your enrollment deposit and secure your slot among the incoming class.
 Many schools have enrollment deposit deadlines around May 1.